 The Animochi Creation Engine

 The foundation of the Animochi platform is its creation engine.
 The engine allows users to create augmented reality scenes using various two dimensional and three dimensional objects.
-The objects are selected via in a game ‘wallet’, which displays objects by category.
-At launch, these categories will consist of “Avatars”, “Backgrounds”, and “Objects”.
+The objects are selected via in a game menu, which displays objects by category.
+At launch, these categories will consist of “Avatars”, “2D” backgrounds, and “3D” objects.
 When selecting the “Avatar” category, the user is provided with a selection of avatars available to them.
-A user gains access to a given avatar in their wallet by obtaining their CHANNEL in the the web app Marketplace, or via third party sellers.
-Once selected, the avatar will appear in the user’s augmented reality scene, and can be manipulated using the underlying technology of the Animochi engine to produce posts for the avatar’s CHANNEL.
+A user gains access to a given avatar in their wallet by claiming them for free in the the web app Marketplace.
+Once selected, the avatar will appear in the user’s augmented reality scene, and can be manipulated using the underlying technology of the engine to produce posts for the avatar’s CHANNEL.

-The “Backgrounds” category allows users to select from various 2D ‘objects’ or planes that display content ranging from common anime cartooning to the user’s photos and videos from their camera roll.
+In order to aid in content generation, the “2D” category allows users to select from various 2D ‘objects’ or planes that display content ranging from common anime cartooning to the user’s own photos and videos .
 These objects were designed to be used as backgrounds to provide context and setting for the avatars, but can be used in any way the user desires.

 To further develop a character’s setting, the 3D category provides the user with additional objects that can be placed within the virtual scene.
 These objects consist of props of various themes, ranging from medieval walls and armor to cyberpunk cars and buildings.
 Although the objects listed under the 2D and 3D categories will be static at launch, allowing users to add third party 2D and 3D models is currently an area of focus for development.